Rodent Pest Control

 In order to prevent rodents from entering a home or business, it is important to seal any possible entryways.
 This means caulking gaps around windows and doors, fixing cracks in foundations, and replacing loose or missing roof shingles.

 Chimneys and vents should have tight fitting covers.
 It is a good idea to keep trees and bushes trimmed and away from the immediate exterior of buildings.
 Limiting clutter in areas like attics and basements can minimize the amount of places rodents can hide.
-Outside, rodent traps can help reduce populations.
+Outside, rodent trapping and baiting can help reduce populations.
 Using castor oil-based repellents in areas of soil will drive away moles, voles, and some other rodents.
-Rodents can cause a lot of damage both inside and outside, so if you see any signs of rodents on your property call EXCEL Termite and Pest Control today.
+Rodents can cause a lot of damage both inside and outside, so if you see any signs of rodents on your property call control professionals such as EXCEL Termite and Pest Control today.